 A credit reference agency may perform a check to confirm your address if we lose touch with you.
 A record of this will be left on your credit record but will not affect your credit rating.

-Your information will not be transferred outside of the European Economic Area, unless you instruct us to do so.
+Your information will not be transferred outside of the UK or European Economic Area, unless you instruct us to do so.

 Keeping your personal information